baptistecottier/advents-of-code/README.md

 # Advent of Code Solutions

-A comprehensive development environment for [Advent of Code](https://adventofcode.com) with CLI tools, shell autocompletion, and intelligent automation.
+Solutions for [Advent of Code](https://adventofcode.com) in Python and Rust.

 ## 📊 Progress Summary